Social enterprise: Academia

-Current debates

 When social enterprise first emerged, much of the scholarly literature focused on defining the key characteristics and definitions of social enterprise.
-Currently, there is more literature and research on the emergence of the social enterprise sector as well as the internal management of social enterprise organisations.
+Since then, there is more of a focus on the emergence of the social enterprise sector, as well as the internal management of social enterprise organisations.
 Due to the dual-purpose missions of social enterprises, organisations cannot directly employ the typical management strategies of established business models.
 Recent academic literature has argued against prior positively held views of social enterprises success in striking a balance between the two tensions and instead argued that the social mission is being compromised in favour of financial stability.
 Prioritising social good over financial stability contradicts rational firm management, which typically prioritises financial and profit-seeking goals.
 As a result, different management issues arise that range from stakeholders (and management) agreeing on the firm's goals but disagreeing on an action plan to management and stakeholders disagreeing on the firm's goals.
 Some social enterprises have taken on same-sector and cross-sector partnerships, while others continue to operate independently.

-Types of tensions in social enterprise management

-Tensions are separated into four distinct categories: performing, organizing, belonging, and learning.